 - ½ cup chopped fresh parsley

-- 1 ½ tsp Aleppo pepper (mild/sweet pepper flakes), more for later
+- 1 ½ teaspoon Aleppo pepper (mild/sweet pepper flakes), more for later

 - Salt and pepper